-- (a) Elections for non-Qualified Plan Holders and non-IRA Holders.
-Other than Qualified Plan Holders and IRA Holders, each Person holding Fractional Interests may, by making an appropriate Election on the Ballot choose to: (i) become a Continuing Holder and remain a part of the life settlement program with Reorganized LPI; (ii) become an Assigning Holder by contributing all of its rights, Claims and interests to the Policy Fund in exchange for a Policy Fund limited partnership interest; or (iii) become a Former Holder by (A) rescinding its transaction(s) with LPI, and (B) being deemed to have abandoned to the Policy Fund their Fractional Interests, proportionate share of Maturity Funds and proportionate share of funds in escrow to pay Policy premiums, and become a beneficiary of the Litigation Trust. - (b) Elections for IRA Holders and Qualified Plan Holders.
+(a) Elections for non-Qualified Plan Holders and non-IRA Holders.
+Other than Qualified Plan Holders, Appendix A Persons and IRA Holders, each Person holding Fractional Interests may, for each Fractional Interest, make an appropriate Election on the Ballot to: (i) become a Continuing Holder and remain a part of the life settlement program with Reorganized LPI; (ii) become an Assigning Holder by contributing some or all of its rights, Claims and Fractional Interests to the Policy Fund in exchange for a Policy Fund limited partnership interest; or (iii) become a Former Holder by (A) rescinding some or all its Fractional Interest transaction(s) with LPI, and (B) being deemed to have irrevocably assigned, transferred and abandoned to the Policy Fund such Fractional Interests, proportionate share of Maturity Funds and proportionate share of funds in escrow to pay Policy premiums, and become a beneficiary of the Litigation Trust.

+(b) Elections for IRA Holders, Qualified Plan Holders and Appendix A Persons.
 IRA Holders need not make an Election on the Ballot.
 Instead, all IRA Holders will be deemed to have made the Assigning Holder Election and will receive the treatment accorded to Assigning Holders set forth below, unless an IRA Holder specifically makes a Continuing Holder Election or a Former Holder Election.
-Qualified Holders may not make the Former Holder Election, and may only choose between the Continuing Holder Election and the Assigning Holder Election.
+Qualified Holders and Appendix A Persons may not make the Former Holder Election, and may only choose between the Continuing Holder Election and the Assigning Holder Election.

-Elections on the Ballot must be made on a Person-by-Person basis, for all Fractional Interests or, as applicable, IRA Notes, held by such Person.
-A Person may not "split" Elections by making different Elections for different Fractional Interests or IRA Notes held by such Person.
-Further, if any Person either fails to return a Ballot, fails to make an Election on the Ballot, or makes more than one Election on the Ballot, such Person will be deemed to have made the Continuing Holder Election (other than IRA Holders who will be deemed to have made the Assigning Holder Election).
+Elections on the Ballot may be made on a Fractional Interest-by-Fractional Interest basis.
+If any Person either fails to return a Ballot, fails to make an Election on the Ballot for a Fractional Interest, or makes more than one Election on the Ballot for a Fractional Interest, such Person will be deemed to have made the Continuing Holder Election for such Fractional Interest (other than IRA Holders who will be deemed to have made the Assigning Holder Election).
 All Elections made on the Ballot (or deemed to be made) will be final and irrevocable.